Your Team Took a Workplace Assessment. Now What?

 • “Does this feel accurate to you?”

-That type of language keeps the conversation open.
 It allows people to confirm, clarify, or challenge what they see in the results.
 It also reinforces that the assessment is a lens, not a label.

 Awareness becomes more useful when it leads to clear agreements.